SrnrZ/trained_ml_model_and_heart_app/README.md

 **Model Evaluation Metrics**

 The model was primarily evaluated on:

-•	Precision: Measures the proportion of true positives among predicted positives, essential in understanding model reliability.

 •	Recall: Measures the model’s ability to correctly identify all positive cases (sensitivity).